 Due to the reoccurrence of wars, exile, dispossession, and military occupation in Palestine and the Arab world, precious manuscripts and other records that document the Palestinian movement from the 1960’s onwards are widely dispersed, many have been destroyed, and others are in danger of becoming lost forever.
 The Foundation traces and recovers manuscripts, books, audio visual material, and rare documents.

 If you wish to find out more please contact: email@example.com

 The Linton Club

-The Linton Club is named after William James Linton (d.
-1897), renowned Chartist engraver, artist, and writer.
-Linton was concerned with a broad range of political and social issues both in Britain and internationally, and this club is founded upon the principles that he lived by: enlightenment and creativity.
-Accordingly, the motto of the club is Linton’s watchword: “light more light”.
+The Linton Club is named after William James Linton (b.
+1812), renowned British Chartist engraver, artist, writer, and internationalist.
+Linton was active in a broad range of political and social issues in Britain and internationally, and the club is founded upon the principles that he lived by: enlightenment and creativity.
+The motto of the club is Linton’s watchword: “light more light”.

-The purpose of the Club is to draw together senior members of the University, graduate students, and distinguished individuals who are teaching, writing, and conducting research in contemporary international relations and history in order to discuss issues of common concern.
+The Club’s purpose is to draw together senior members of the University, graduate students, and undergraduates together with distinguished individuals who are teaching, writing, or engaged with research in contemporary affairs and history, in order to discuss issues of common concern.
 Prominent speakers from outside Oxford will be regularly invited to participate in seminars and lectures, and day conferences will be convened.
-Intellectual diversity will be a key feature of the club, and speakers will be invited from the world of academia, arts, film, journalism, and literature.
-The club aims to engender fruitful academic discussions and debates, to promote the principles of internationalism, and to introduce scholars and students alike to stimulating approaches to the study of international relations.
+Intellectual diversity is a key feature of the club, and speakers will be invited from the world of academia, the arts, film, journalism, and literature.
+The club aims to engender fruitful academic discussions and debates, to promote the principles of internationalism, and to introduce scholars and students alike to stimulating approaches to the study of current international affairs.
 The Chair of the Linton Club is Marc Stears, its Treasurer Sudhir Hazareesingh, and the Club Secretary Karma Nabulsi.